 One of the most pressing issues facing the manufacturing industry today is the skills gap.
 There are numerous organizations and programs that concentrate on rectifying the current situation; however, one of the most well-known and celebrated social movements is Manufacturing Day.

 October 3rd marks the 3rd annual celebration which aims to open a national dialogue in which we, the manufacturing community show the general public and specifically our youth that careers in manufacturing can be highly satisfying and rewarding

 We are fighting a battle that has a ticking time clock.
 The majority of people employed in manufacturing careers will retire within the next 5 to 10 years, and if we do not have the younger generation ready and trained to replace them, we will find ourselves not able to compete globally in the manufacturing sector.

 What other ideas have you heard?
 We want to be a part of the dialogue and we hope that you do too.
-Be sure to visit the Manufacturing Day website and find a way to participate.
 Let’s help to show others that we can get back to the days when America was known for building things with our bare hands.